jman4747/memos/ORG-4_Engineering_Process.md

 For example: operations would need it as a starting point to know what to bring to competitions and how to set up the cart.
 With that in mind, the Systems Engineering dept shall consider everything the team will need to do at a competition, not just what happens during in matches.

+OA documentation should take the form of [Formal Use Cases](#formal-use-case-format) and requirements for the team.

 ### Match Plans

-Create a user story for every match scenario we need to be able to carry out to achieve our goals.
+Create a [Formal Use Case](#formal-use-case-format) for every match scenario we need to be able to carry out to achieve our goals.
 The robot should not be the actor at this stage, rather, we would write the user story as if the team is the actor.
 Match plans should be specific and granular.
 In 2025 that would mean enumerating the specific pegs and order to place coral.